 Forex Calendar - nextmarkets Glossary

 Along with PayPal Forex Brokers, the Forex calendar is one of the key tools in Forex trading which really opens the market up to novices.
-The prices of currency pairs (get a refresher of how these work by reminding yourself what is Forex) do not move up and down completely randomly.
+The prices of currency pairs do not move up and down completely randomly.
+You can get a refresher of how these work by reading our detailed What is Forex? guide.

 Their values are influenced by a huge number of political, social, economic and environmental factors every day.
 The Forex calendar highlights the majority of these key events in each market to help traders gain an understanding of when and why a market might move, which will help facilitate their trades on the nextmarkets platform.